garrandall/popular-music-data/tracks/kyrie-mr--mister.md

 Whoa, oh, oh
 Whoa, oh, oh

-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
 Down the road that I must travel
-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
 Through the darkness of the night

-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
 Where I'm going, will you follow?
-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
 On a highway in the light

-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
 Down the road that I must travel (will you follow?)
-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
 Through the darkness of the night

-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
-Where I'm going, will you follow? (will you follow) KÃ½rie, elÃ©ison
+Where I'm going, will you follow? (will you follow) KÃ½rie, eléison
 On a highway in the light

-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
 Down the road that I must travel (yeah)
-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
 Through the darkness of the night

-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
 Where I'm going, will you follow? (will you follow?)
-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
 On a highway in the light

-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
 Down the road that I must travel (will you follow?)
-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
 Through the darkness of the night

-KÃ½rie, elÃ©ison
+KÃ½rie, eléison
 Where I'm going, will you follow? (will you follow)